Lambskin condoms are also often referred to as “natural skin condoms.” The correct name for this type of condom is “natural membrane condom.”

 - Lambskin condoms can be used with all types of lubricants, including oil-based ones, which can’t be used with latex.

-- Natural membrane condoms are not recommended for the prevention of STIs and HIV, according to the Centers for Disease Control and Prevention (CDC).
+- Natural membrane condoms for the prevention of STIs and HIV, according to the Centers for Disease Control and Prevention (CDC).

 A condom provides a barrier that keeps semen, vaginal fluids, and blood from passing from one partner to another during intercourse.
 This helps prevent pregnancy as well as the transmission of viruses and bacteria that can cause HIV and STIs.